American Federation of Television and Radio Artists: Television years

-Cable/Home Video/Digital years
+Cable, home video, digital years

 In 1980, AFTRA and SAG members held a strike against prime time television, wanting a formula for performer participation in profits from sale of videocassettes and pay TV.
 In 1981, a merger of AFTRA and SAG jointly entered their "Phase 1 Agreement," calling for a number of jointly negotiated, ratified, and administered contracts.

-AFTRA became the target of a lawsuit by Tuesday Productions, a San Diego-based non-union jingle house, which brought anti-trust charges against the union for attempting to organize performers.
+AFTRA became the target of a lawsuit by Tuesday Productions, a San Diego–based non-union jingle house, which brought anti-trust charges against the union for attempting to organize performers.
 A jury award for triple damages of $12 million to the company drove AFTRA into Chapter 11 bankruptcy in 1982.
 After a financial settlement by AFTRA and SAG (which is also party to the suit), AFTRA emerged from Chapter 11 in 1983 and began to rebuild.
 AFTRA paid no money to Tuesday Production due to declaring bankruptcy.

 In 1986, a strike against network television was averted when companies backed off the demand for AFTRA news broadcasters to assume sweeping technical duties.

 In 1992, as part of a coalition of recording artists, singers, musicians, and others, AFTRA members worked with Congress to enact the Audio Home Recording Act of 1992, the Digital Performance Right in Sound Recordings Act of 1995 and the Digital Millennium Copyright Act of 1998.
 All three laws granted a performance right in sound recordings for a wide range of digital uses, including home recording and distribution by internet, cable, and satellite.
 AFTRA helped develop mechanisms to assure payments to recording artists from the collection and distribution of royalties established by the laws.

 In 1993, AFTRA members negotiated the first Interactive Media Agreement to cover performances in video games.
 In 1996, Congress passed the Telecommunications Act, opening the door for massive ownership concentration in the broadcast sector.